TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us014/readme.md

-# US 013 - To be able to see the discussion's list ordered by date
+# US 014 - To be able to see the discussion's list sorted by popularity

 [Requirements Engineering](01.requirements-engineering/readme.md)